vim-advent-calendar/vimways.org/content/2019/vim-and-the-working-directory/index.md

 >
 > – Noam Chomsky

-# Introduction: what is the cwd ?
+# Introduction: what is the cwd?

 ## In a command line prompt

 `cwd` is short for "current working directory".

 Every command you run has its own current working directory.
-When you start a terminal emulator, your first `cwd` is your home directory (`/home/user`), and then you can use `cd` to change the working directory.
+When you start a terminal emulator, your first `cwd` is your home directory (`/home/user` on Linux, `/Users/user` on macOS, `C:\\Users\user` on Windows), and then you can use `cd` to change the working directory.

 At any time you can display your working directory by typing `pwd`, and usually your prompt is configured to give you this information.